Our 2018 competition is now live and our rules are so important. Please read them before you get started.

 Hello and welcome to this year’s What’s Your Story Video Competition.
 What’s Your Story is an online youth campaign offering you a voice about the exciting opportunities and indeed challenges that we all face when we are online.
 If you do not accept these Rules, please do not enter the Competition.

-- “You” means a person, school or youth Group (such as a youth – film or drama school, or youth clubs) wanting to enter the Competition.
-You also means’ someone who takes part or appears in an Entry.
+• “You” means a person, school or youth Group (such as a youth – film or drama school, or youth clubs) wanting to enter the Competition.
+You also means someone who takes part or appears in an Entry.
 It is the responsibility of the entrant to make sure that each participant is made aware and accepts these Competition Rules.
 This means that if you submit a video, please make sure that all of the actors (who are called “participants”) and their parents (where the participants are under 18) are happy for you to agree to these Competition Rules.
-You should tell them to check these Competition Rules themselves.
+We recommend that you have all participants review these Competition Rules.

 2. About the Competition

-- Once we have checked that your Entry meets the Competition Rules we will post it online for others to view, comment on and rate.
-Entries with the highest views and ratings will become our finalists. panel of independent Judges will then select the winning Entries.
+• Once we have checked that your Entry meets the Competition Rules we will post it online for others to view, comment on and rate.
+Entries with the highest complete views and ratings will become our finalists.
+A video that is viewed in its entirety is considered a “complete view”.
+A panel of independent Judges will then select the winning Entries.

 3. Key Dates and Deadlines